Gareth-McGirr/Portfolio-Project-2-Poker-Fun/README.md

 - Draw

   - Once the user has decided which cards they want to hold, if any, they can click the draw button to get new cards.
-  - This will allow users to get new cards in an attempt to get a better hand than the original drawn cards.
+  - This will allow users to get new cards in an attempt to get a better hand than the original dealt cards.

 - Gamble Winnings

   - If the user has a winning hand after they have drawn the cards, they will be given the option to gamble those winnings or bank the chips.
 The user will be presented with a single card and they have to guess whether the next card drawn will be higher or lower than the current card.
 This will be done by using the respective 'High and 'Low' buttons.
   - If the user guesses wrong, they will lose the winnings.
-  - If the user guesses right, the winnings will be increased on each successful guess up to a maximum of 5 cards on the table and winning chip s will be added to the current chip balance.
+  - If the user guesses right, the winnings will be doubled on each successful guess up to a maximum of 5 cards on the table and winning chips will be added to the current chip balance.
   - If the user decides to bank the winnings, the winning chips will be added to the current chip balance.
 The user will then be able to start the next hand.
   - This will allow the user gamble and potentially increase their winning chips or take the safe option and bank the winnings.